mkumar73/beckernick.github.io/_posts/2016-11-10-matrix-factorization-recommender.markdown

 # Making Predictions from the Decomposed Matrices

 I now have everything I need to make movie ratings predictions for every user.
-I can do it all at once by following the math and matrix multiply $$U$, $$\Sigma$, and $$V^{T}$$ back to get the rank $$k=50$$ approximation of $$R$$.
+I can do it all at once by following the math and matrix multiply $$U$$, $$\Sigma$$, and $$V^{T}$$ back to get the rank $$k=50$$ approximation of $$R$$.

-I also need to add the user means back to get the actual star ratings prediction.
+I also need to add the user means back to get the predicted 5-star ratings.

 ```python
 all_user_predicted_ratings = np.dot(np.dot(U, sigma), Vt) + user_ratings_mean.reshape(-1, 1)
 ```

 If I wanted to put this kind of system into production, I'd want to create a training and validation set and optimize the number of latent features ($$k$$) by minimizing the Root Mean Square Error.
-Intuitively, the Root Mean Square Error will decrease on the training set as $$k$$ increases (because I'm approximating the original ratings matrix with a higher rank matrix).
+Intuitively, the Root Mean Square Error will continuously decrease on the training set as $$k$$ increases (because I'm approximating the original ratings matrix with a higher rank matrix).
+On the validation set, however, the error will eventually start increasing because the training set is an overfit representation of user tastes.

-However, for movies, between around 20 and 100 feature "preferences" vectors have been found to be optimal for generalizing to unseen data.
+For movies, predictions from lower rank matrices with values of $$k$$ between roughly 20 and 100 have been found to be the best at generalizing to unseen data.

 I could create a training and validation set and optimize $$k$$ by minimizing RMSE, but since I'm just going through proof of concept I'll leave that for another post.
 I just want to see some movie recommendations.